NWSL Division 2: History

 In an effort to "meet a deadline", the NWSL applied for Division 2 status for the league in April 2025, though the league's existence was not publicized until a CBS Sports report disclosing the application was published a few weeks later.
 Days prior to this revelation, the WPSL announced that it would be seeking Division 2 status for WPSL Pro, following Cleveland Pro Soccer's entry and investment into the league.
-Cleveland Pro Soccer had bid for a NWSL franchise, but lost to Denver NWSL, and sought an alternative means of commencing play.
+Cleveland Pro Soccer had bid for a NWSL franchise, but lost to Denver Summit FC, and sought an alternative means of commencing play.
 At the time of the NWSL and WPSL's applications, U.S. Soccer required all clubs in a Division 2 league to have a venue capacity over 2,000, and a principal owner with a net worth over US$7.5 million; and at least half of the clubs based in markets with over 500,000 residents.
 The NWSL seeks to meet these requirements by populating the league with reserve teams owned by NWSL franchises, with which infrastructure and resources would be shared.
 However, some of the eight franchises named as charter members in the application were not committed at the time, having raised concerns about the cost of operating a reserve team.
+As of February 2026, the league has not been publicly announced by the NWSL.